adithej/cms/README.md

 1. Run this command to start the backend server in the [server] directory: `python manage.py runserver` (You have to run this command while you are sourced into the virtual environment)

-2. Run this command to start the frontend development server in the [client] directory: `npm start` (This will start the frontend on the adddress localhost:3000)
+2. Run this command to start the frontend development server in the [client] directory: `npm start` (This will start the frontend on the address localhost:3000)